Hardwood Floor Medallion Installation Instructions

 Round, oval, odd shaped medallions installed using a template .
 (Alternatively round medallions can be installed using jig method).

 Rectangular medallions and the medallions with the straight lines are installed using guide cutting method.
 With the square medallions, some installers prefer to glue the medallion first and then install the flooring around it.

 Unfinished floor installation is preferred.
 The medallion and the floor are sanded and finished together on-site.
 This process offers a better fit of the inlay and the rest of the floor.
 Gaps can be patched with the wood patty.
 Sanding of the entire floor insures that the floor and inlays are at the same height and seamless transition.

 Prefinished floor installation requires the medallion to be already finished and to be the same thickness as the rest of the floor.
 Inlay installation can be done any other time after the floor is installed.
 However, it is less forgiving for the gaps and scratches during the installation.

-Czar Floors Preglued hardwood medallions can be unfinished or prefinished.
+Czar Floors hardwood medallions can be unfinished or prefinished.
 3/4" thick medallions are constructed using 5/8" solid wood, glued to the 1/8" hi-quality plywood backer.
-Other sizes: 5/8", 3/8" and 1/2" thick medallions are solid wood, without backer.

 Larger, over 70 in. medallions can be supplied in segments to be assembled on-site.
-Segments typically provided mesh mounted and face-taped to allow installer to adjust segments fit on-site.
+Segments typically provided mesh net mounted on the back and face-taped to allow installer to adjust segments fit on-site.
 Plywood backer is supplied separately.
 This is done to prevent warping and deformation in large inlays during transportation and storage.

 Choose the location where your medallion will be placed.
 On the sub floor draw the lines to locate the center of the medallion.
 Have the customer approve the placement.